 Long COVID (sometimes referred to as ‘post-acute sequelae of COVID-19’ [PACS] or post-COVID condition) is a condition where patients experience a broad range of persistent or new symptoms following the acute phase of COVID 19 illness.
 The pathogenesis of prolonged symptoms after recovery from acute COVID 19 is poorly understood, although there is accumulating evidence of physiologic changes in individuals with long COVID compared with COVID-19 survivors without residual symptoms.
 The true prevalence of long COVID-19 is unknown due to varying definitions and methods of analyses but published estimates range from 6.9% to 15% of all COVID-19 cases.

-Coronaviruses, including SARS-CoV-2, are known to acquire new genetic mutations during the replication process which gives rise to new genetic variants. shows the evolution of variants of the SARS-CoV-2 variants and highlights XBB.1.5 and JN.1 .
+Coronaviruses, including SARS-CoV-2, are known to acquire new genetic mutations during the replication process which gives rise to new genetic variants.
+Figure 2 shows the evolution of variants of the SARS-CoV-2 variants and highlights XBB.1.5 and JN.1 .
 Although both the JN.1 variant (and its descendants) and the XBB.1.5 variant (and its descendants) all descend from BA.2 (Omicron), JN.1 does not descend from XBB.1.5, despite it becoming prevalent after XBB.1.5.
 The severity of COVID-19 can vary depending on the specific SARS-CoV-2 variant with which an individual is infected.

 Figure 2: Evolution of SARS-CoV-2 variants (XBB.1.5, JN.1, XEC and LP.8.1 circled)